matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muda.md

 !!! note

-    This post has been superceeded by my comprehensive [Lean Thinking in Modern Software Delivery](modern-software-delivery.md) white paper, which contains a more refined and expanded version of the ideas in this post.
+    This post has been superseded  by my comprehensive [Lean Thinking in Modern Software Delivery](modern-software-delivery.md) white paper, which contains a more refined and expanded version of the ideas in this post.
 I have left it here for posterity, but I recommend reading the white paper instead.

 In manufacturing, **Lean** thinking revolutionised how products were built by relentlessly eliminating waste.
 Whilst the "software factory" analogy isn't perfect, the core **Lean** principle of eliminating waste underpins modern software delivery, from **Agile** and **DevOps** to **Continuous Delivery** and **Platform Engineering**.